DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

  <img width="1600" height="1000" alt="Disabeling firewall" src="https://github.com/user-attachments/assets/0925cdcd-9a8d-44b0-a41c-d3b8b60f0895" />

- In this section we will be disabling the fire wall,when setting up AD the Domain Controller and the Client have to ping the Domain Controller and the Client.
-I see that the Domain Controller and the Client also have to talk through ports and the ports include DNS, LDAP, SMB and others.
+ In this section we will be disabling the fire wall, when setting up AD the Domain Controller and the Client have to ping the Domain Controller and the Client.
+As you can see that the Domain Controller and the Client also have to talk through ports and the ports include DNS, LDAP, SMB and others.
 The firewall can block these until proper inbound/outbound rules are created.
 Now  select the start menu, click on run then type wf.msc

  <img width="1600" height="1000" alt="Profile turned off" src="https://github.com/user-attachments/assets/e4d9ac7d-cca9-4761-a03e-c7888631535d" />